10.8 Homeland Security

 • Animal and Plant Health Inspections

-More recently, as of 2021, a new area of concern has arisen in the fight against Terrorism within the borders of the United States: White Supremacy and extremist actions.
+More recently, as of 2021, a new area of concern has arisen in the fight against Terrorism within the borders of the United States: white supremacy and extremist actions.
 The Department of Homeland Security under the Biden Administration has been tasked with investigating this new threat.

 Immigration and Border Protection

 If you have been paying attention to history at all, you’ll realize that the United States of America is a country built on immigration.
-Save for the indigenous peoples that were here prior to the colonization by the Europeans, the vast majority of those who call themselves “Americans” can trace their ancestry to somewhere other than here.
+Save for the indigenous peoples that were here prior to colonization by the Europeans, the vast majority of those who call themselves “Americans” can trace their ancestry to somewhere other than here.
 Regardless of that fact, the issue of immigration today is still a hotly debated topic of discussion as it has always been since the first settlers stepped foot on the shores of this country seeking a better life for themselves and their loved ones.

 But we also have to be mindful that while there are those who are seeking refuge and a chance to have a better life for their loved ones than the one they have in their native countries, the United States has laws that must be followed in order to secure those rights and privileges to become a citizen.
-With threats of international and domestic terrorism, as well as the most recent COVID-19 pandemic, national security pertaining to immigration and border protection have become more focused.
+With threats of international and domestic terrorism, as well as the recent COVID-19 pandemic, national security pertaining to immigration and border protection have become more focused.

 Title 42

 COVID-19 took the entire world by storm.
 No one was prepared for the extent of precautions that were necessary or the sacrifices that were needed in order to try and stave off the rampant rate of infection before the scientific community could develop a reliable means of defense in the form of a vaccine.
-Government’s were paralyzed as their disaster responses were tragically inadequate and millions died because of misinformation and miscommunication.
+Government’s were paralyzed as their disaster responses were tragically inadequate, and millions died because of misinformation and miscommunication.
 Those countries that were ill-equipped to amass a defense saw their citizens get infected with ferocity, and their medical services were stretched thin.
-Even well staffed hospitals were no match for the influx of the sick and dying who needed constant medical care and much needed medicines that were not available.
+Even well-staffed hospitals were no match for the influx of the sick and dying who needed constant medical care and much needed medicines that were not available.

 The pandemic also stressed the situation at the southern border of the United States.
 Many Central American countries were not able to combat the infection rate of COVID-19, which pushed their citizens into a panic and sent them seeking aid in the only place they knew would be able to help: America.
 However, many countries, including the United States, issued global travel restrictions, essentially closing their borders for fear of spreading the disease even further.

 So in March 2020, under President Trump, the United States issued a decree that any individuals seeking asylum into the United States would be turned away for fear of them possibly transmitting a communicable disease.
-This new order was termed “Title 42” (Section 265 of U.S. Code Title 42) which gave the Director of the Center for Disease Control permission to expel or suspend the introduction of any person who was suspected of carrying or transmitting a deadly virus or disease from entering the United States from Mexico or Canada.
+This new order was termed “Title 42” (Section 265 of U.S. Code Title 42), which gave the Director of the Center for Disease Control permission to expel or suspend the introduction of any person who was suspected of carrying or transmitting a deadly virus or disease from entering the United States from Mexico or Canada.
 This included any border crossing by land, air, or sea.
 This policy was kept in place under President Biden until May 2023.
 To learn more about Title 42 and its impact on border crossings and immigration, read this article.

 DACA and The Dreamers

-Deferred Action for Childhood Arrivals (DACA) is a policy that allows for children born of immigrant parents or children of immigrant parents brought to the United States illegally permission to remain in the country and obtain certain rights.
+Deferred Action for Childhood Arrivals (DACA) is a policy that allows permission for children born of immigrant parents or children of immigrant parents brought to the United States illegally to remain in the country and obtain certain rights.
 Originally signed in 2001 under The Dream Act, provisions would be provided for undocumented children to obtain citizenship through such programs as receiving a high school diploma or GED equivalent, military service, or relevant work service.
-These children were also known as “Dreamers,” for they were the ones who were most impacted by The Dream Act and DACA.
+These children were also known as “Dreamers,” since they were the ones who were most impacted by The Dream Act and DACA.
 Through the years, DACA and The Dream Act have gone through many revisions, including an attempted rescinding during the Trump administration.
 However, federal courts issued a decree stating that DACA and The Dream Act were both to be kept active.

 Immigration and Louisiana

 While the United States Supreme Court has continuously ruled that any person within the borders of the country, regardless of residency status, has protections under the Constitution, including Freedoms of Speech, Religion, Privacy, and Due Process under the law, that does not mean that those who are here illegally have the right to work and stay without proper documentation that allows them to do so.
-There are ways that this can be accomplished, but those processes can sometimes be extremely time consuming and costly.
+There are ways that this can be accomplished, but those processes can sometimes be extremely time-consuming and costly.
 For more information as to the requirements for how an undocumented person can work in the United States, click here.

 Many states, including Louisiana, have legislated against companies hiring and employing undocumented persons.
 Even though, according to research, nearly one-third (28%) of adult immigrants living in Louisiana have a college education, and immigrants make up only 4% of the population, it is still a violation of state law to be an undocumented resident (American Immigration Council, 2020).
 To read more about immigration in Louisiana, go here.